ValValeria/Angular_Movies/README.md

 Using the app, you can add and watch movies

 ## How to run the app
 Firstly, you need open the file, which is located in the folder `main_server/handler/mongodb/options.ts`.
 Then fill in your mongodb connection url.
-Having done it, open the terminal
+Having done it, open a terminal and type it:
 * `cd try`
 * `npm run start`<br/>